 After removing notifications, I still struggled with not checking my phone, because my brain was already wired to do it every now and then (#FOMO).
 The good news is that eventually you stop doing it, the bad news is that it’s like quitting smoking, it requires a lot of willpower.

 I needed some help to take this step.
 As many of you might also have experienced this it’s worth mentioning that sometimes I would unlock my phone and launch email or Facebook subconsciously, without knowing exactly why I’m doing it, without thinking about it at all.

 Thank you, Captain Obvious!

-There are simple tricks that you can use: change your phone’s colours to grayscale, change your background or lock screen images to black etc. these changes made my phone more boring, but that wasn’t enough.
+There are simple tricks that you can use: change your phone’s colors to grayscale, change your background or lock screen images to black etc. these changes made my phone more boring, but that wasn’t enough.
 To make sure I was consciously using my smartphone, I introduced changes to the first screen.

 I removed all of the apps that weren’t crucial for me, I moved Facebook, Snapchat and Messenger to different screen so I didn’t see them first.
 This change seemed to be something small, but now I had to go through an additional step to launch these apps which gave me more time to think about what I’m doing and why I’m doing it.
 It might sound silly but it works, as a result I used these apps less.